 We have long drawn inspiration from the natural world.
 The very existence of flowers and plants remind us that life can be unexpectedly beautiful.
 But it can also be unexpectedly hard.
 Not all wounds are visible.
 One in four people will be affected by mental health problems in their lifetime.
 Yet, it is still an underfunded and often unacknowledged illness.
 We want to break that taboo.

 Our mission has always been to inspire, connect and uplift people through fragrance.
 And so, our work with mental health charities over the past decade is a natural evolution of this mission.
 To nurture the most vulnerable members of the community.
-To help young people talk about their feelings.
+To help people talk about their feelings.
 To create gardens where people can discover the restorative effects of nature.

 To date Jo Malone London has donated over £2.5million to our mental health charities, helping to raise awareness and stamp out stigmas.
 Providing support.
 Empowering people to recover.
 Reconnect.
 Grow.